TRaSH-Guides/Guides/docs/Downloaders/qBittorrent/3rd-party-tools.md

 # 3rd Party tools

-Here you will find a collection of 3r Party tools and other related links for qBittorrent.
+Here you will find a collection of 3rd party tools and other related links for qBittorrent.

 ## qBit Manage